Water, Sanitation, Hygiene (WASH) and Nutrition Facilitator

 Volunteers will also work with community-led health committees and healthcare providers at local health centers to strengthen Vanuatu’s healthcare system.
 They will assess community health needs by utilizing tools and training provided during Pre-Service Training (PST).
 With the ultimate goal of behavior change, Volunteers and their community counterparts will raise awareness about healthy water and sanitation practices, as well as communicable and non-communicable diseases (NCDs).
 This may include creating hand washing stations, conducting household hygiene assessments, and providing proper nutrition practices and general health education.

-At times, Volunteers with also work with communities and health service providers to identify and address environmental health issues to promote access to infrastructure such as water delivery systems, latrines, and waste management .
-Volunteers frequently work with local schools on health education activities, and may also provide technical support to Ministry of Health partners and other Volunteers.
+At times, Volunteers will also work with communities and health service providers to identify and address environmental health issues and to promote access to infrastructure such as water delivery systems, latrines, and waste management.
+Volunteers frequently work with local schools on health education activities and may also provide technical support to Ministry of Health partners and other Volunteers.

 Volunteers may be required to engage and/or start community health and water and sanitation committees.
 These groups often need additional assistance and training in project design and management, and incorporating sustainability plans into the construction of small scale, community-based water and sanitation systems.

-• Bachelor of Arts/Bachelor of Science degree in any field OR
+• Bachelor of Arts/Bachelors of Science degree in any field

 • 5 years’ professional work experience